Structure-Aware Text Recognition for Ancient Greek Critical Editions: Constructing Structure-Aware Resources

-For each work, we sample 15 pages uniformly at random.
-All pages are then manually annotated following Appendix~\ref{app:annotation-guidelines}.
-The scheme mirrors the synthetic data creation and encodes heading patterns and inline reference tags (\verb|<ref>...</ref>|, \verb|<note>...</note>|).
-Table~\ref{tab:dataset_structure_summary} reports some key dataset statistics.
-In the real corpus, 83\% of pages contain reference markers, and 32.3\% contain marginal notes (vs.\ 6.1\% in synthetic data), confirming the high structural density of printed critical editions.
-Titles/subtitles occur on 30.7\% of pages, providing coverage of section-level boundaries.
-Given the central role of reference systems in critical editions, we classify the works into three structural system categories based on how references are encoded in the page layout.
-In a section system (21 works), structural markers appear only outside the running text and align with block boundaries.
-In a milestone system (7 works), reference markers are embedded within the text and may occur mid-paragraph.
-A mixed system (2 works) combines both, using section-style divisions at higher levels and milestone markers at deeper levels.
-Annotation quality was ensured using a four-eye principle, with each page independently reviewed by two authors.
-Disagreements regarding \verb|<note>| and \verb|<ref>| structural elements were resolved through consultation of the full edition.
-All data sources and implementation code will be released on GitHub upon publication, together with extended dataset metadata and error analyses beyond those reported in the paper.
+For each work, we sample 15 pages uniformly at random and manually annotate them following Appendix~\ref{app:annotation-guidelines}.
+The annotation scheme mirrors the synthetic data and encodes heading patterns and inline reference tags (\verb|<ref>...</ref>|, \verb|<note>...</note>|).
+Table~\ref{tab:dataset_structure_summary} summarizes key statistics: 83\% of pages contain reference markers and 32.3\% marginal notes (vs.\ 6.1\% in synthetic data), confirming the high structural density of critical editions, while titles/subtitles occur on 30.7\% of pages.
+We further classify works into three structural systems based on reference encoding: section systems (21 works), where markers align with block boundaries; milestone systems (7 works), where markers appear within running text; and mixed systems (2 works), combining both.
+Annotation quality was ensured using a four-eye principle, with each page independently reviewed by two authors; disagreements on \verb|<ref>| and \verb|<note>| were resolved by consulting the full edition.
+All data sources and code will be released on GitHub upon publication, together with extended metadata and error analyses.